tarmeli/fullstackopen-2019.github.io/src/content/osa1/part1d.md

 The reason for this is that <i>you have not installed</i> a new enough version of React as was instructed at [the beginning of part 1](/osa1/reactin_alkeet).

 <!-- Joissain tilanteissa saatat myös joutua antamaan komennon -->
-In some situations you may also have to run the command below from the root of the project
+In some situations you may also have to run the command below from the root of the project:

 ```
 rm -rf node_modules/ && npm i